JensDeNijs/JensDeNijs/README.md

 ### Hello there 👋, I'm Jens!

-- 🔭 I’m currently looking for an internship as a Full Stack Web Developer.
 - 🌱 I’m trying to learn more about JavaScript frameworks like Angular/React and also Symfony or any other interesting language I come across.
 - 📫 How to reach me: jensdenijs@hotmail.com
 - ⚡ More info about me you'll find on my [CV](https://github.com/JensDeNijs/JensDeNijs/files/7084366/CV_Junior_Webdev_JensDeNijs.pdf).